 If you’re like most tractor owners, your vehicle is powering multiple tools in the field or on the factory floor.

-If you want to attract more potential buyers and entice the most interested of them to commit to a purchase, include compatible equipment and attachments as part of the sale.
+If you want to attract more potential buyers and entice the most interested to commit to a purchase, include compatible equipment and attachments in the sale.

 Step 4 – Reach Out to Prospective Buyers